coreos/docs/kubernetes/affinity.md

 ## Affinity in fleet

-In the world of fleet, affinity and anti-affinity are achieved through [fleet-specific options in systemd unit-files][fleet-affinity].
+Affinity and anti-affinity are achieved through [fleet-specific options in systemd unit-files][fleet-affinity].
 These options include:

 * `MachineID`: Run a unit on a specific host.
 * `MachineOf`: Run a unit on the same host as another unit.